28 Different Types of Weevils With Pictures

 Some weevils feed on fruits, nuts, and vegetables, making them a major concern for farmers and gardeners.

-Despite their different feeding habits, all weevils share a common trait: their ability to cause damage to plants and crops.
+Despite their different feeding habits, weevils share a common trait: their ability to damage plants and crops.

 As such, it’s important to know the different types of weevils and take appropriate measures to control their populations.